websavers/Plesk-Greylisting-Whitelist-Expansion/README.md

 file such that websavers.ca is replaced with the domain your SMTP server(s) use.
 Then run: `./plesk_add_to_greylist_whitelist.sh`

+Note: As long as the domain syntax doesn't change when running `plesk bin grey_listing` then you can run this script repeatedly and Plesk will only add new records.
+(As, for example, `*.websavers.ca` is different from `*websavers.ca`)

 # Customization
 You may wish to customize by adding your own entries to the whitelist.
 We analyze our server mail logs for 451 errors like this: `grep "451 4.7.1" /var/log/maillog | more`